 Below is an introduction to the 9 Executive members that make up the representing committee for the NZRCA.

 Secretary – Scott Kendall

 Scott Kendall has been racing RC Cars since 1988 when he was given his first car as a birthday present.
-Over the past 28 years, he has raced almost all forms the sport offers – with the one exception being 1/8th I.C On-Road.
+Over the past 30 years, he has raced almost all forms the sport offers – with the one exception being 1/8th I.C On-Road.
 Scott has held a large number of titles from all areas he has raced.
 Scott first joined the NZRCA Executive in 2002 as the Zone 2 Area Steward.
 From 2006 to 2008 he was the NZRCA Secretary and then went on to be the NZRCA President in 2009/2010.
 After a break from the Executive he is now once again the Secretary.
 As well as the NZRCA Executive, Scott has been the Secretary and President of the Manawatu Radio Control Car Club where he is a life member, and also the current Club President of Little Forest Raceway in New Plymouth.
 Scott is on the executive committee because he believes in helping the sport grow by thinking of the majority rather than the minority.
 Scott was selected and competed at the 2017 1/10th EP Off-Road World Champs in Xieman, China.
 Scott currently races 1/10th EP and 1/8th I.C Off-Road and 1/10th EP Off-Road Indoors.
 He races locally and at all Major Events around the Country.
 Scott has lead the organisation, track build and Running of the NZRCA 1/10 EP Off-Road National Champs for the past two years on a purpose built indoor dirt track in Hawera.
 Scott’s main interest is event running and 1/10th EP Off-Road racing.

 Licence Secretary – Amy Joblin